measurement-factory/squid-notes/architecture.md

-thumbX{admin-which-version}: When selecting the Squid (or OS) version to
-deploy: Start with the latest supported version you can deploy.
+thumbX{admin-which-version}: Start with the latest supported version you can deploy.

-This rule maximizes the remaining support period, giving your more time before the required upgrade.
+When selecting the Squid (or OS) version to deploy, this rule maximizes the remaining support period, giving your more time before the required upgrade.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2018-October/019572.html

-thumbX{admin-which-os}: When selecting a Squid deployment operating system: If you are already familiar with a particular OS, go with that OS.
+thumbX{admin-which-os}: If you are already familiar with a particular OS, go with that OS.

+When selecting a Squid deployment operating system, this rule flattens the learning curve.
 Squid operates well-enough on many modern OSes (excluding Windows), for many common applications.
-This rule flattens the learning curve.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2018-October/019572.html